calyxir/calyx/docs/debug/debug.md

 ## Disabling Static Timing

-`static-timing` is one of the two control compilation passes.
+`tdst` is one of the two control compilation passes.
-It uses the latency information on groups to generate faster hardware.
-Disable it using the flag `-d static-timing`.
+It uses the latency information on groups to generate faster hardware but may be cause of buggy compilation.
+Disable it using the flag `-d tdst`.

 ## Reducing Test Files